Esophageal Cancer Diagnosis and Treatment

 Endoscopic mucosal resection

-Endoscopic mucosal resection (EMR) is surgery to treat early-stage tumors.
-The mucosa is a layer of cells that line the inside of the esophagus, sort of like an inner tube on a bicycle wheel.
-If the tumors have not penetrated below the mucosal layer, doctors may be able to remove them with an endoscope.
-This is a flexible tube equipped with cameras and surgical tools at the tip.
+If the tumor has not reached below the mucosal layer, doctors may be able to remove it with an endoscope.
+This is a flexible tube equipped with cameras and surgical tools.
 The endoscope is guided through your mouth and into your esophagus.
-Doctors use the endoscope to remove tumors from the mucosa.
 We do hundreds of EMRs a year with exceptional accuracy and low rates of complications.

 Chemotherapy